 – You can replace the nutritional yeast with Parmesan cheese if not vegan.

 What about you?
 Do you prefer farro wheat or arborio rice?
+Maybe you’ve heard of kamut, which is the grain we use in our creamy Pumpkin Kamut with Hazelnuts and Pecorino.
 Let us know in the comments below!
 And if you’ve made and loved this recipe, please give it a rating.